unaschneck/pydar/README.md

 * downloadAdditionalDataTypes() does not have functionality (["ABDR", "ASUM", "LBDR", "STDR"])

 ### TODO: Tech Debt
+* use README information to gather files for download (save computing, tech debt)
+* make README options for .LBL and AAREADME case-insensitive
+* set up constant config file
+* bug fix: "NOTE" in .lbl
+* Include URL for access to AAREADME and .LBL readme files
 * rm -rf pydar_results/ between runs for clean image output
 * research Zenodo